pandas-dev/pandas/doc/source/options.rst

                                                  'table'
 io.hdf.dropna_table                 True         drop ALL nan rows when appending
                                                  to a table
+io.parquet.engine                   None         The engine to use as a default for
+                                                 parquet reading and writing.
+If None
-mode.chained_assignment             warn         Raise an exception, warn, or no
-                                                 action if trying to use chained
+                                                 then try 'pyarrow' and 'fastparquet' mode.chained_assignment             warn         Raise an exception, warn, or no action if trying to use chained
                                                  assignment, The default is warn